-The foodstore and other shops will be served by a shoppers’ car park (approximately 45 spaces) accessed off Burnt Ash Road.
+The foodstore and other shops will be served by a town centre car park (40 spaces) accessed off Burnt Ash Road.
 There will be private residents’ car parking accessed from Leyland Road, and street parking and enclosed parking for affordable housing accessed from Carston Close.
-The ratio of parking spaces to homes proposed is approximately 50% and will be supplemented by a number of car club spaces.
+The ratio of parking spaces to homes proposed is approximately one third and will be supplemented by car club spaces.

 The foodstore and a number of other shops will be serviced from a delivery lay-by proposed along Burnt Ash Road.
 The remaining shops, offices, pub and gym will be serviced from an existing lay-by on Eltham Road.
 Potential restrictions on hours of delivery will be subject to discussions with the local authority.